any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 ### A flexible number of tracks

 This isn't quite the same as flexbox.
 In the flexbox example, the items are larger than the 200 pixel basis before wrapping.
-We can achieve the same in grid by combining `auto-fit` and the {{cssxref("minmax()")}} function.
+We can achieve the same in grid by combining `auto-fit` and the `minmax()` function.

 In this example, we create auto filled tracks with `minmax`.
 We want our tracks to be a minimum of 200 pixels, so we set the maximum to be `1fr`.
 Once the browser has worked out how many times 200 pixels will fit into the container–also taking account of grid gaps–it will treat the `1fr` maximum as an instruction to share out the remaining space between the items.